Book Club: 8 Classic Reads for Remembrance

-Here, eight classic books that honour and tell the stories of Canada’s wartime heroes.
+Here, some classic books that honour and tell the stories of Canada’s wartime heroes.

 This historical narrative from award-winning author David Bercuson was originally published as Maple Leaf Against the Axis in 1995.
 Revised and updated with new research, Our Finest Hour gives a comprehensive look at Canadian war strategy on the ground, on the seas and in the air.

 2. REMEMBRANCE: A STORY (McClelland & Stewart) by Alistair MacLeod

 From one of the country’s most beloved and masterful storytellers comes this moving story of three generations of men from a single family whose lives were forever altered by war.
 Remembrance is the last published story by MacLeod, who died in 2014 at the age of 77.